A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Danes had failed to gain control of Norway?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Generals thread.
+Alternate Historian and 1 other(s) like this article.

 In 999,on this day King Olaf Tryggvason consolidated the unification of Norway into a single state by defeating an alliance of enemies at a naval battle fought in the western Baltic Sea.